2. Images and labels¶

 Labels¶

-be accessed and manipulated in the same way.
+behaves like an Image, and is accessed and manipulated the same way.

 Getting a label¶

-Now let's see what labels are available in our image:
+See which labels are available in the image:

 By default, the get_label method returns the highest resolution label: